 This article explores how the two conditions are connected, the key differences, and the treatments available.

 A woman is considered to have gone through menopause when she has not had a period for 12 months.
-The average age this happens is at 51 years.
+The

 Women with PCOS tend to go through menopause an average of 2 years later than women without the condition.